Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Problem Statement

 In a reference tracking problem, the objective is for the output $y_t$ to follow a specified reference signal $r_t \in \real^p$.
 The trade-off between tracking error and control effort may be encoded in the cost

 to be minimized over a horizon, where $Q \in \symmetric^p_{++}$ and $R \in \symmetric^m_{++}$ are user-selected parameters.
 This tracking should be achieved subject to constraints on the inputs and outputs.
-We consider polytopic constraints, modelled in the stochastic setting as probabilistic \emph{chance constraints} for $t \in \natural_{\geq 0}$,
+We consider a polytopic constraint in the form $E \, \col(u_t, y_t) \leq f$, modeled in the stochastic setting as a probabilistic \emph{chance constraint}